Symbolic Indexing

 └─ 1 output: [storage]

-The default types for this access are the types VIndex
+The main types for symbolic indexing are VIndex

-.
-Each of those symbolic indices consists of 2 elements: a reference to the network componen and a reference to the symbol within that component.
-As such, VIndex(2, :x)
+for vertices and edges respectively.
+Each symbolic index consists of 2 elements: a reference to the network component and a reference to the symbol within that component.
+Indices may reference states and parameters, but also things like outputs, inputs and observables which do not directly appear in the state/parameter vector.

 Setup code to make following examples work